Gurenax/node-rabbitmq/README.md

 # RabbitMQ for Node.js
 This is a simple guide to create a RabbitMQ consumer/producer in MacOS using Node.js.
-This covers installation and execution of RabbitMQ service.
+The steps on this guide may also be applied to other operating systems but be aware that installation and running of RabbitMQ binaries and services could be different.
+In a nutshell, this guide covers installation, execution and basic configuration of the RabbitMQ service in Node.js.

 ## 1. Install RabbitMQ
 - https://www.rabbitmq.com/install-homebrew.html